MGTheTrain/ai-api-experiments/README.md

 python chatbot.py --system <System content here.
 Can be set to ''> --model <gpt-3.5-turbo, gpt-4-turbo>
 ```

-Update the content in the [user-content.txt file](samples/chat-bot/assets/user-content.txt) if **user content consists of multiple new lines**:
+Update the content in the [user-content.txt file](samples/chat-bot/assets/user-content.txt) if **user content consists of multiple new lines**, run:

 ```sh
 python chatbot.py --system <System content here.
 Can be set to ''> --model <gpt-3.5-turbo, gpt-4-turbo>